Capsule Vision 2024 Challenge: Multi-Class Abnormality Classification for Video Capsule Endoscopy: Datasets

 \begin{itemize} \item Correctly labelled as per their class name and in the right source folder. \item Of $224\times224$ resolution and in .jpg format. \item Properly cropped from the four-side black boundaries. \item NOT have any patient information or annotation markings. \item NOT have multiple abnormalities. \item NOT have duplicates. \end{itemize}

 After a thorough check, the main folder was subjected to a random data split of 70-30\% for the development of the training and validation dataset.
 Table~\ref{data_details} details the number of VCE frames with respect to their respective class labels in each of the datasets.
+Similar standard pipeline was followed for the development of the test dataset.